wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ### Markdown support

-A wxMaxima workbook can be exported as either an HTML file or a LaTeX file.
-The program uses a set of standard markdown conventions.
-Markdown in many cases collides with the notations that are frequently used for mathematics. wxMaxima will recognize bullet lists, though, for the HTML and TeX export when the items are marked with stars.
+_wxMaxima_offers a set of standard markdown conventions that don't collide with mathematical notation.
+One of this elements is bullet lists.

 ~~~~
 Ordinary text